-A UWEC College of Nursing name pin will be worn during all clinical assignments unless otherwise directed by the instructor or agency.
+A UWEC College of Nursing name pin (with legal first and last name) will be worn during all clinical assignments unless otherwise directed by the instructor or agency.
 A UWEC name pin will be provided.
-The designated staff member at either the Eau Claire (Nursing Room 127) or Marshfield site (program office) will order name pins and distribute them.
+The designated staff member at either the Eau Claire (Nursing Room 127) or Marshfield site (program office) will order name pins with student legal first and last names and distribute them.
 If the name pin is lost, students are expected to order a replacement through the Nursing support staff at either the Eau Claire (Nursing Room 127) or Marshfield site (program office).
-Requests for replacements also can be made through the following link to a name pin request form: https://uweauclaire.qualtrics.com/jfe/form/SV_e9TqFdZX3PWpcHz.
+Requests for replacements also can be made through the following link to a name pin request form:

+https://uweauclaire.qualtrics.com/jfe/form/SV_e9TqFdZX3PWpcHz.